dessygil/alphatoe/README.md

 5. Now pick a number between 0-8 to choose your position
 6. AlphaToe will now pick its spot
 7. Repeat step 5 and 6 until the game is won or ends in a tie

+## What languages were used
+Javascript (Jquery)
+HTML/CSS
+C

+## ideas
+there will be a score board on each you automatically start as X automatically retstart after game it will draw a line through the winning line and then wait a second before restarting then done